One of these 3 vehicles will be Green Car Reports’ Best Car To Buy 2020

 In continuing a very strong filter applied for the first time last year, we required that vehicles plug in, and be able to operate in a zero-tailpipe-emissions mode for a significant portion of daily driving.

 To sum on why we have the plug-in requirement, the greenest new vehicles today are electric.
 According to the Union of Concerned Scientists the average EV today driving in the U.S. on electricity is equivalent (in greenhouse-gas emissions) to a conventional gasoline model getting 80 mpg.
-In some regions, because of dirtier, less-efficient coal-fired power plants that figure gets as low as 38 percent, but points to underscore that EVs will keep getting cleaner through their lifetime and the carbon emissions involved in manufacturing them constitute a small fraction of their total lifetime carbon emissions.
+In some regions, because of dirtier, less-efficient coal-fired power plants that figure gets as low as 38 mpg; yet progress in power generation underscores that EVs will keep getting cleaner through their lifetime, while the additional carbon emissions involved in manufacturing EVs constitutes a small fraction of their total lifetime carbon emissions.

 Now as for our requirement of going tailpipe-emissions-free for “a significant portion of daily driving,” we had to set some boundaries.
 Based on the average American round-trip commute of 31.5 miles, from AAA’s 2016 American Driving Survey, we only considered plug-in hybrids with an EPA-rated 32 miles of electric-only operating range or more.